Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/authors/Jonas/_index.md

 user_groups:
   - Researchers
 ---
-I develop methods for the social and behavioral sciences, focusing on both on statistical and computational modeling.
-I work on various extensions of cross-sectional network models that are implemented in the R-packages mgm and bgms.
-I also work on advancing measurement, design, and statistical modeling of psychological time series as collected in Ecological Momentary Assessment (EMA) studies.
-Furthermore, I contributed towards developing several computational models (e.g., panic disorder and emotion dynamics) and I am working on how to connect statistical modeling to the development of such computational models.
-I also always works on inter-disciplinary projects, for example on natural language processing and communication science.
-[Here](https://jonashaslbeck.com/) is a link to my personal website.
+I develop methodology for the social and behavioral sciences, with a focus on research infrastructure and statistical methodology.
+Much of my methodological and applied work is  based on a complex systems approach to science.
+In the context of the Bayesian Graphical Modeling lab I develop models for Intensive Longitudinal Data, extensions of network models and network mixture models.
+For more a complete overview of my research have a look at [my website](https://jonashaslbeck.com/).